DivsLukG20/Function-2/README.md

 ## Overview

 This project is a simple Express.js application that connects to a MySQL database and provides an API endpoint to retrieve the most recent log entries.
 The logs are stored in the `log_queries` database.
-While I initially considered using Azure Functions for its scalable serverless setup, I ultimately decided to use a local solution due to cost concerns.
-I realized that using Azure could lead to expenses that might quickly exceed my budget, especially since I don't qualify for the free subscription.
-During my exploration, I found that developing locally offers more flexibility for testing and debugging, allowing me to make changes quickly without the wait for deployments.
-This approach also gives me full control over the environment, letting me manage resources and make specific tweaks to fit my needs.
-Additionally, hosting the API locally has provided me with valuable insights into server management and API design while keeping things simple

 ## Features